CREATIVITY IS INTELLIGENCE

 How to foster Participatory Design?

 This talk showcases holistic case studies of applied Participatory Design and UX research.

 How can we understand what we need without knowing what we want?

 This talk aims to demystify technology constraints by explaining which features have to be considered when designing and promoting the use of smart technologies and accessible environments for ageing well.

-User feedback evaluation of IoT devices and accessible housing
+User feedback evaluation of IoT devices and inclusive environments

 As the world's population is aging and Internet-connected devices proliferate, older adults are facing increasing difficulties when using new technologies.
 Assistive Technology and usability principles can be applied to create user-friendlier interfaces and new interactions.